-- Appendix A: Running a Classroom Exhibit An appendix to the learning plan that provides guidance and templates for mounting a classroom exhibit. - Museum Maker Outreach Kit from the Royal BC Museum (coming in 2017).
-A kit with equipment and ideas for hosting an exhibit in your classroom. - Royal BC Museum's Learning Portal Pathway Family: Bonds and Belonging for students focusing on a single family's changing identity collective identity: A set of individuals' sense of belonging to a group.
+- Appendix A: Running a Classroom Exhibit An appendix to the learning plan that provides guidance and templates for mounting a classroom exhibit. - Royal BC Museum's Learning Portal Pathway Family: Bonds and Belonging for students focusing on a single family's changing identity collective identity: A set of individuals' sense of belonging to a group.